ddmitov/perl-executing-browser/README.md

   The asynchronous warning function does not rely on JavaScript Confirm dialog, does not stop the execution of any JavaScript code within the page and does not wait for the user's decision.
 If the user chooses to close the window, a special window closing URL, ```http://local-pseudodomain/close-window.function```, has to be sent to the browser.
 Upon receiving this URL, PEB closes the window from where the window closing URL was requested.
 The warning dialog can be styled to blend with the rest of the HTML interface or to attract attention and this is the main advantage of using an asynchronous warning dialog.
 Developers can implement it using any suitable JavaScript library or custom code.

   The following code is an example of both synchronous and asynchronous warning functions.
 It is expected, that one of them will be present in a PEB-based application where user data is to be protected against accidental loss.
 If both functions are present, the asynchronous one will take precedence.
-The asynchronous function in the example code is implemented using [jQuery] (https://jquery.com/) and [Alertify.js] (http://alertifyjs.com/).
+The asynchronous function in the example code is implemented using [jQuery](https://jquery.com/) and [Alertify.js](http://alertifyjs.com/).

 ```javascript
   function pebCloseConfirmationSync() {